THE POWERS OF THE EXECUTIVE BRANCH

 Commander in Chief — Article II, Section 2, Clause 1

-Under Article II of the Constitution, the President is commander in chief of the armed forces.
+Under Article II of the Constitution, the President is commander in chief of the armed forces during times of war.
 In early America, people gave their political leaders few powers in times of war.
 After seeing the failures of weak executive power under the Articles of Confederation and in state governments, the Framers opted for a single, energetic, decisive leader in times of war.
 The Framers, however, did not want an unchecked executive and therefore granted Congress certain powers, such as the power to declare war and control military resources, to check the executive.
-To put it another way, the executive held the “sword,” but the legislature held the “purse” (meaning responsibility for budget matters).
+To put it another way, the executive held the “sword,” but the legislature held the “purse” (meaning responsibility for budget matters) and power to approve military actions.

-Modern Congressionalists have tried to cement their position by passing the War Powers Resolution, which limits presidential ability to engage hostility and requires congressional consultation for military deployments.
-This act has proved ineffective, since Presidents enter various conflicts or use military force without congressional approval.
+Pushback from Presidents wanting to protect assets/military abroad and use of military force for less-involved efforts led to passing the War Powers Resolution, which limits presidential ability to engage hostility and requires congressional consultation for military deployments.
+This act has proved largely effective.

 Commander of Militia — Article II, Section 2, Clause 1

 Article II grants the President the power to be the commander in chief of the militia.
 Although the Framers agreed that there should be a national army, they still placed great importance on the militia.
-When the state militias were called into national service, the President would command them.
+When the state militias were called into national service under precise definition, the President would command them.

 The militia system faded after the Civil War but returned with the 1916 National Defense Act as the National Guard.
-Although state governors have occasionally challenged the use of their states’ Guard units by the federal government, the President has maintained control.
-Since that time, National Guard members have served as draftees or reserves for the regular Army and have helped to suppress domestic uprisings.
+State governors have occasionally challenged the use of their states’ Guard units by the federal government and recently won those challenges.
+But, for specific national needs, the President has maintained control.
+Since that time, National Guard members have served as draftees or reserves for the regular Army and have helped to suppress domestic uprisings, along with serving alongside military for campaigns abroad.

 Treaty Clause — Article II, Section 2, Clause 2